 This ambitious program educates and informs mid-level experts (ages 28-43) about Taiwan and U.S.-Taiwan relations.
 TUPP consists of two consecutive programs, including seminars in Washington, D.C. and a research trip to Taiwan.
-More information about TUPP, including information on this year’s program and how to apply, can be found on this page.
+The CSIS China Power Project ran the TUPP program through 2020.

 Each year, the program begins with 3 days in Washington, D.C. where the delegation is briefed by U.S. officials, academics, and think tank experts.
 This is followed by the Taiwan leg of the trip, where TUPP fellows visit several cities and meet with a range of individuals from government, business, non-governmental organizations, and academia.
 The trip involves exposure to Taiwan’s culture, history, and politics.

 TUPP fellows are expected to have a demonstrated history of professional achievement and interest in policy.
 Applicants should be between 28 and 43 years old, and have functional and/or regional expertise.
 Stipends are not provided, but all program related expenses are covered.